 • books that have never been opened.

-Who knows: maybe in order to be able to read more, you just need to look at the process of reading a little differently.
-Obviously, those books that fall into the first 3 categories, the professor refers to read.
-Will it help you?
-Try it.
-But to be honest, we have some doubts.
+Who knows: maybe in order to be able to read more, you just need to look at the reading process a little differently.
+Obviously, the professor classifies those books that fall into the first 3 categories as read.
+Will this help you?
+Give it a try.
+But, to be honest, we doubt it a little.

 3 effective ways remember what you read

-To learn how to better absorb what you read and save information on long years, you need to understand the specifics of how our memory works.
-To do this, remember 3 keywords:
+To learn how to better absorb what you read and retain information on long years, we need to understand the specifics of how our memory works.
+To do this, remember 3 key words:

 • impression;